We want Canberrans to enjoy the highest standards of health at every stage of life and to take part in the opportunities our city has to offer.

 - promoting healthy ageing.

-Reaching our goal of reducing the prevalence of chronic disease and supporting good health across all stages of life requires a sustained effort over multiple years.
+Reaching our goal of reducing the prevalence of chronic disease and supporting good health across all stages of life requires a sustained effort.

-To help meet this goal, the ACT Preventive Health Action Plan 2020–2022 articulates Government-led actions in the 5 priority areas.
-A second 3-year action plan is under development and will be released in 2023.
+To help meet this goal, the ACT Preventive Health Action Plan 2020–2022 sets out Government-led actions in the 5 priority areas.

 A focus on prevention